 Which medicine can help?

-Peter Mak points out that medications with beta blockers are commonly used.
-These help reduce the physiological symptoms, but not always stress.
+Peter Mak points out that medications with beta-blockers are commonly used.
+Beta-blockers reduce physiological symptoms, but not always stress.
 In addition, he also mentions a variety of sedative techniques, such as yoga or mediation.
 He also adds that there is not enough research on the latter that would allow for substantive conclusions about their efficacy.

 According to Katrin Aedma, besides medicine and antidepressants that have a short-term effect, psychotherapy can be an excellent solution, e.g., group therapy.
 Group participants are asked to read fearsome situations out loud and rank them according to the fear strength level.
 Then, they experience being in all the situations starting from the less fearsome one.
 She asserts that in this way, a person can experience that nothing happens when a person is convinced that there is nothing to be feared.

-How to overcome the fear by changing your thought pattern?
+How to overcome fear by changing your thought pattern?

 D.T.
 Kenny (2005) recommends such methods of thinking and spiritual healing as the Alexander Technique and Mensediech.
 Maret Mursa, a teacher at the Drama School of Estonian Academy of Music and Theatre, also recommends using the Alexander Technique, which, due to its positive effect on coordination, is applied in music and drama schools around the world.

 Among other things, it is also used to teach young actors.
 This technique is based on the principle that each person functions as a whole, and in order to achieve a healing change, a person must learn to constantly avoid unintentional, unnecessary, and harmful habits (such as speedy responses to stimuli, excessive tension in muscles and joints, as well as excessive tension and effort).